Commission Members

 Members’ Biographies

 DR. MICHAEL A. MOODIAN, CHAIRPERSON, was appointed to the commission as a public member by the Governor July 16, 2015, and reappointed February 21, 2017, and April 29, 2021; his term ends February 28, 2025.
 He was elected chairperson of the commission in 2023, and served as vice-chairperson of the commission from 2020 to 2023.
 He resides in Orange County.
-Dr. Moodian is a faculty member of Chapman University’s Attallah College of Educational Studies, and a cofounder of the Orange County Sustainability Decathlon, which will take place in 2023.
+Dr. Moodian is a faculty member of Chapman University’s Attallah College of Educational Studies, and a cofounder of the Orange County Sustainability Decathlon, which took place in October 2023.
 He edited a textbook in 2009 that examines the application of cultural comprehension to organizations and the measurement of intercultural competence.
 The book is cited by the Association of American Colleges & Universities in establishing national learning standards.
 Dr. Moodian has presented his research at various national and international conferences and has served as an expert commentator on several television and radio programs.
-The Orange County Register in 2021 and 2022 named him to its Most Influential People in Orange County list.
+The Orange County Register named him to its Most Influential People in Orange County list three consecutive years (2021-2023).
 Dr. Moodian earned a Doctor of Education degree in Organizational Leadership from Pepperdine University, and a Master of Arts degree in Communications and Bachelor of Arts degree in Communications and Sociology from California State University, Fullerton.

 HON.
 LISA B. LENCH, VICE-CHAIRPERSON, was appointed to the commission as a superior court judicial member by the Supreme Court May 1, 2019, and reappointed to a term commencing March 1, 2023; her term ends February 28, 2027.
 She was elected vice-chairperson of the commission in 2023.
 Judge Lench serves as a judge on the Los Angeles County Superior Court, to which she was appointed in November 2001 and sworn in the following January.
 Judge Lench is currently assigned to a complex criminal trial court.
 She has had a variety of assignments on the bench, including a criminal master calendar court, felony trial court, and misdemeanor calendar and trial courts.
 Judge Lench serves on the Supreme Court Advisory Committee on the Code of Judicial Ethics.
 She was previously chair and vice-chair and was a member of the California Judges Association’s Judicial Ethics Committee, was a member of the Center for Judicial Education and Research Ethics Advisory/Curriculum Committee, and is an ethics instructor for the Center for Judicial Education and Research.
 Prior to her appointment to the bench, Judge Lench was a deputy chief for the U.S. Attorney’s Office for the Central District of California in the Narcotics Section.
 She graduated from Loyola Marymount University, Loyola Law School, and received a Bachelor of Science degree in Social Ecology from the University of California, Irvine.